 EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1-2: Performance The candidates perform TWO contrasting extracts from different plays from memory. (maximum time: 11 minutes) The extracts must contrast in language style (eg prose, verse, non-colloquial/formal, colloquial/informal).
-Full details of how to prepare for this task are on pages 96-98.
-Each piece is awarded marks out of 30 Task 3: Character development The candidates perform ONE original scene showing their characters from task 1 or task 2 exploring a theme from the published piece. (maximum time: 4 minutes) Full details of how to prepare for this task are on pages 99-101.
-20 Task 4: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 5 minutes) Full details of how to prepare for this task and the set questions are on pages 85-95.
-20 mood
+For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+Each piece is awarded marks out of 30 Task 3: Character development The candidates perform ONE original scene showing their characters from task 1 or task 2 exploring a theme from the published piece. (maximum time: 4 minutes) For full details on how to prepare for this task, see Section 16: Exam guidance: Character development tasks.
+20 Task 4: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 5 minutes) For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task.
+20

-Integrate a range of vocal and physical performance skills to create and sustain character and deliver an imaginative and accurate performance Demonstrate variations in pace, pitch and volume to create character and support narrative Technical skills Demonstrate effective use of physicality and space to create character and support narrative recinical skiiis Demonstrate the ability to modify a scene showing a new interpretation and character development Demonstrate and communicate a clear understanding of the material and technique, including being able to reflect on own performance with some maturity - Demonstrate clear and creative choices of interpretation Engagement with the material Demonstrate the ability to investigate a text with confidence, creating an imaginative modification with the material Demonstrate a confident, sustained and accurate shared performance Demonstrate a confident ability to engage the audience, communicating meaning and Performance & audience awareness
+▶ In grate a range of vocal and physical performance skills to create and sustain character ar deliver an imaginative and accurate performance

+- Demonstrate variations in pace, pitch and volume to create character and support narrative - Demonstrate effective use of physicality and space to create character and support narrative - Demonstrate the ability to modify a scene showing a new interpretation and character development - Demonstrate and communicate a clear understanding of the material and technique, including being able to reflect on own performance with some maturity - Demonstrate clear and creative choices of interpretation - Demonstrate the ability to investigate a text with confidence, creating an imaginative modification

+- Demonstrate a confident, sustained and accurate shared performance - Demonstrate a confident ability to engage the audience, communicating meaning and mood

-- ▶ The work presented by the candidate demonstrated a synthesis of wide-ranging vocal and physical skills used accurately and creatively within the space to support characterisation and/or narrative.
+- The work presented by the candidate demonstrated a synthesis of wide-ranging vocal and physical skills used accurately and creatively within the space to support characterisation and/or narrative.
 There were clear and creative choices of interpretation, and a secure connection with character was sustained throughout.
-There was an accomplished and seemingly natural communication between the candidates. - ▶ The candidate demonstrated a mature understanding of the material and technique in the performance and of how the characters relate to each other. - ▶ The candidate performed the original scene with confidence, ownership and fluency, communicating an imagined situation with creativity and coherence throughout. - ▶ There was a confident ability to engage the audience with an appearance of ease and assurance, delivering a secure and accurate shared performance throughout. - ▶ The candidate reflected on the work in a thoughtful and considered way, communicating a mature understanding of the material and technique and of how the characters relate to each other.
+There was an accomplished and seemingly natural communication between the candidates. - ▶ The candidate demonstrated a mature understanding of the material and technique in the performance and of how the characters relate to each other. - ▶ The candidate performed the original scene with confidence, ownership and fluency, communicating an imagined situation with creativity and coherence throughout. - ▶ There was a confident ability to engage the audience with an appearance of ease and assurance, delivering a secure and accurate shared performance throughout. - The candidate reflected on the work in a thoughtful and considered way, communicating a mature understanding of the material and technique and of how the characters relate to each other.

 - ▶ The work presented by the candidate demonstrated a wide range of integrated vocal and physical skills used accurately and imaginatively within the space to support characterisation and/or narrative.
 There were clear and creative choices of interpretation, and a secure connection with character was demonstrated most of the time.
-There was some accomplished and seemingly natural communication between the candidates. - ▶ The candidate demonstrated some mature understanding of the material and technique in the performance and of how the characters relate to each other. - The candidate performed the original scene with confidence and fluency, communicating an imagined situation with creativity and coherence most of the time. - ▶ There was a confident ability to engage the audience with an appearance of ease, delivering a secure and accurate shared performance most of the time. - The candidate reflected on the work with some maturity, communicating a secure understanding of the material and technique and of how the characters relate to each other.
+There was some accomplished and seemingly natural communication between the candidates. - The candidate demonstrated some mature understanding of the material and technique in the performance and of how the characters relate to each other. - ▶ The candidate performed the original scene with confidence and fluency, communicating an imagined situation with creativity and coherence most of the time. - There was a confident ability to engage the audience with an appearance of ease, delivering a secure and accurate shared performance most of the time. - The candidate reflected on the work with some maturity, communicating a secure understanding of the material and technique and of how the characters relate to each other.